Jagankumar2604/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Procedure**

-Type the program in Quartus software.
+ 1.type the program in Quartus software.

-Compile and run the program.
+ 2.Compile and run the program.

-Generate the RTL schematic and save the logic diagram.
+ 3.Generate the RTL schematic and save the logic diagram.

-Create nodes for inputs and outputs to generate the timing diagram.
+ 4.Create nodes for inputs and outputs to generate the timing diagram.

-For different input combinations generate the timing diagram.
+ 5.For different input combinations generate the timing diagram.

 **Program:**